JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 The directory `node_modules` actually holds all the dependencies, it will grow in size as you add more, it's important that this directory is not pushed to whatever version control system you happen use (Github, Bitbucket, Gitlab).

 <div class="rmdnote">
-<p>Do not commit <code>node_modules</code> to git</p>
+<p>Exclude the <code>node_modules</code> directory from your version control (Git or otherwise)</p>
 </div>

-The dependencies are any way not needed as one can pull the project without the `node_modules` then from the root of the project run `npm install` as-is without package names to install the dependencies that are listed in the `package.json` file.
+The dependencies are any way not needed as one can pull the project without the `node_modules` then from the root of the project run `npm install` to install the dependencies that are listed in the `package.json` file.
 We can indeed observe that this file was updated to include `webpack` and `webpack-cli` as `devDependencies`, at the bottom of the file.

 ```json
 {